Quantum gravity states, entanglement graphs and second-quantized tensor networks: A dictionary between Group Field Theory states and (generalised) Tensor Networks

+\item[-] \textit{Primitive entanglement/volume correspondence} - An entanglement process can be identified as lying also at the origin of the intertwiner degrees of freedom, which are attached to the vertices of the graph associated to GFT states (and thus to the tensors of the corresponding tensor networks).
+In fact, the intertwiner arises from the \virg{gluing} of open lines into a vertex, by means of the requirement of local gauge invariance.
+The spin network wave-function (defined in Eq.~\eqref{spindef}) can indeed be decomposed as follows:

+The second line of Eq.~\eqref{iota} shows that $\psi_{\textbf{j}\textbf{n}\iota}(\textbf{g})$ can be seen as the result of contracting line states (round brackets on the left) with an entangled state of (equal-side) open ends of that lines (round brackets on the right).
+This is one more instance of a straightforward entanglement/geometry correspondence at the discrete (simplicial) geometry level.
+In fact, the entanglement structure is controlled by the degree of freedom $\iota$, the intertwiner quantum number.
+This, in turn, can be shown (in both simplicial quantum geometry, GFT and LQG) to label eigenvalues of the operator measuring the volume of the polyhedron dual to the spin network vertex.
+Thus, also volume information is a measure of the entanglement of quantum gravity degrees of freedom.

-A well known consequence of the aforementioned structural feature of tensor networks is the fact that they satisfy entanglement area laws, as showed for the translationally invariant examples presented in the previous section: given a region $A$ of the network bounded by the curve $c_A$, and denoted by $D$ the dimension of the Hilbert space associated to the links, we have that
+\item[-] \textit{Entanglement/area laws} - A well known consequence of the entanglement origin of tensor networks is the fact that, as showed for the translationally invariant examples presented in the previous section, the entanglement entropy is bounded by an area law: given a region $A$ of the network bounded by the curve $c_A$, and denoted by $D$ the dimension of the Hilbert space associated to the links, we have that